-430.560 Drug dependency treatment programs established by Department of Human Services; contracts; rules.
-(1) The Department of Human Services shall establish for drug-dependent persons treatment programs that involve:
+430.560 Drug dependency treatment programs established by Oregon Health Authority; contracts; rules.
+(1) The Oregon Health Authority shall establish for drug-dependent persons treatment programs that involve:

 - (a) Detoxification; - (b) Detoxification with acupuncture and counseling; and - (c) The supplying of synthetic opiates to such persons under close supervision and control.
-However, the supplying of synthetic used opiates shall be only when detoxification or detoxification with acupuncture and counseling has proven ineffective or upon a written request of a physician licensed by the Oregon Medical Board showing medical need for synthetic opiates if the request is approved in writing by the parole and probation officer, if any, of the drugdependent person.
-The copy of the request and the approval must be included in the client's permanent treatment and releasing authority records. - (2) Notwithstanding subsection (1) of this section, synthetic opiates may be made available to a pregnant woman with her informed consent without prior resort to the treatment programs described in subsection (1)(a) and (b) of this section. - (3) In establishing the programs authorized by subsection (1) of this section, the Department of Human Services may enter into contracts with detoxification programs, physicians licensed by the Oregon Medical Board, acupuncturists, counselors, licensed pharmacies and any agency of this state or a political subdivision in this state to conduct the required examinations and to supply the services used in the programs.

-- (4) The department shall establish rules of eligibility for the programs authorized by ORS 430.565 and this section, considering such factors as residency, duration of dependency on drugs or controlled substances, failure of previous attempts at abstinence and other relevant factors.
-The department shall establish reasonable fees for participation in the programs. - (5) Pursuant to ORS chapter 183, the department shall adopt rules governing the administration of the programs authorized by ORS 430.565 and this section.
-[Formerly 475.715; 1979 c.744 §29; 1991 c.574 §3; 2005 c.264 §22]
+However, the supplying of synthetic shall be used only detoxification or detoxification with acupuncture and counseling has proven ineffective or upon a written request of a physician licensed by the Oregon Medical Board showing medical need for synthetic opiates if the request is approved in writing by the parole and probation officer, if any, of the drugdependent person.
+The copy of the request and the approval must be included in the client's permanent treatment and releasing authority records. - (2) Notwithstanding subsection (1) of this section, synthetic opiates may be made available to a pregnant woman with her informed consent without prior resort to the treatment programs described in subsection (1)(a) and (b) of this section. - (3) In establishing the programs authorized by subsection (1) of this section, the Oregon Health Authority may enter into contracts with detoxification programs, physicians licensed by the Oregon Medical Board, acupuncturists, counselors, licensed pharmacies and any agency of this state or a political subdivision in this state to conduct the required examinations and to supply the services used in the programs. - (4) The authority shall establish rules of eligibility for the programs authorized by ORS 430.565 and this section, considering such factors as residency, duration of dependency on drugs or controlled substances, failure of previous attempts at abstinence and other relevant factors.
+The authority shall establish reasonable fees for participation in the programs. - (5) Pursuant to ORS chapter 183, the authority shall adopt rules governing the administration of the programs authorized by ORS 430.565 and this section.
+[Formerly 475.715; 1979 c.744 §29; 1991 c.574 §3; 2005 c.264 §22; 2009 c.595 §503]

 430.565 Nonapplicability of drug laws to certain persons in treatment program.
-The provisions of any law restricting the use, possession, control or administration of a controlled substance shall not apply to any physician, pharmacist or other person while participating in the program authorized by ORS 430.560 (1)(c) so long as the physician, pharmacist or other person complies with provisions of ORS 430.560 and this section and the rules of the Department of Human Services made pursuant to ORS 430.560 and this section.
-[Formerly 475.725; 1979 c.744 §30; 1991 c.574 §41]
+The provisions of any law restricting the use, possession, control or administration of a controlled substance shall not apply to any physician, pharmacist or other person while participating in the program authorized by ORS 430.560 (1)(c) so long as the physician, pharmacist or other person complies with provisions of ORS 430.560 and this section and the rules of the Oregon Health Authority made pursuant to ORS 430.560 and this section.
+[Formerly 475.725; 1979 c.744 §30; 1991 c.574 §4; 2009 c.595 §504]

 430.570 Information concerning opiate inhibitors to drug dependent persons.
-The Department of Human Services shall cause information concerning the usefulness and feasibility of opiate inhibitors to be made available to persons involved in administering diversion programs, corrections programs and other programs for drug dependent persons.
-[1987 c.618 §4]
+The Oregon Health Authority shall cause information concerning the usefulness and feasibility of opiate inhibitors to be made available to persons involved in administering diversion programs, corrections programs and other programs for drug dependent persons.
+[1987 c.618 §4; 2009 c.595 §505]